Start a Marriage Built To Last Using These Six Steps

 It’s wedding season!
 Starry-eyed couples are saying, “I do,” and looking forward to spending a lifetime together in wedded bliss.
 So, when a curveball shows up in their marriage, it can cause them to wonder what they’re doing wrong.
 Inevitably, this may happen to you, too.

 You may have heard the phrases “starter wife” or “starter marriage.”
-This concept was first made popular, in part, by demographer Pamela Paul in her book, The Starter Marriage and the Future of Matrimony.
-Paul found that many people are divorcing before age thirty as part of the “starter marriage” phenomenon, a name coined to refer to marriages lasting less than five years, including no children and ending by the time the couple is in their early thirties.
+This concept was first made popular, in part, by demographer Pamela Paul in her book, “The Starter Marriage and the Future of Matrimony.”
+Paul found that many people are divorcing before 30 years old as part of the “starter marriage” phenomenon, a name coined to refer to marriages lasting less than five years, where couples have yet to have children and they end their marriage by the time they’re in their early thirties.

 - Lack of guidance from parents.
 Children of divorce often do not have healthy role models to understand what a thriving marriage looks like.